Young Women Muslim Association of Singapore

-The Young Women Muslim Association of Singapore (YWMA) or more commonly known as Persatuan Pemudi Islam Singapura (PPIS), (in Malay), is the oldest Muslim women organization in the world, and a household name for the Muslim community in Singapore.
+The Young Women Muslim Association of Singapore (YWMA), more commonly known as Persatuan Pemudi Islam Singapura (PPIS) (in Malay), is the oldest Muslim women organization in the world, and a household name for the Muslim community in Singapore.
 It is a voluntary welfare organization and has official charity status in Singapore.

 History

 YWMA was founded by a group of young Muslim women professionals in 1952,.
 The group of women, led by Taj Namazie, and under the patronage of Puan Noor Aishah, realized that the Muslim women did not know their rights pertaining to marriage and divorce, and a majority were unskilled and uneducated.
 This worrying status of the Muslim women sparked off the idea of an association where Muslim women professionals would volunteer to conduct classes for the women in their community and educate them on their rights.

 Activities

 1950s – 1960s

 The YWMA started off with very little money to run their services and no place to hold their activities.
 Most of the activities were held in a local Malay school (Telok Kurau Girls’ School) and meetings were held at co-founder Aishah Alsagoff’s home.
 During this period, the YWMA fought for their rights of women in the Islamic Syariah court and had basic courses on dressmaking, cooking, language (English and Jawi) and religious studies.

 This led to a community where the women could earn a little income for themselves and learnt not to be entirely dependent on their husbands.
 This empowerment of women sparked off more Muslim women to develop their interests and contribute more to society.

 In the mid-1960s, the YWMA organized its first fundraising event, Malam International.
 The funds from this event was used to kick off many other self-development courses for women in the years to come.